 At present the films there include Clash of the Titans, Inception, Green Lantern, and more including animation, science fiction, comedy, and also thrillers among 20 total genres and 400 high-definition North American films.
 Taking this year’s Oscar contender Argo as an example, it premiered on October 12th in the US, November 15th in Hong Kong, and then just 40 days after the initial premiere it was first available on Tencent Video on November 21st, breaking a new record for online arrival speed.

 Despite Chinese web users being very used to e-commerce and paying for things online, it can be more of a challenge to get them to cough up for digital content.
 Nonetheless, a very reasonable price coupled with a quick roll-out (and better streaming quality than pirated movies), should help to make it a persuasive and attractive proposition.

 We’ve seen rival site Youku do the same kind of thing with its Youku Premium channel that focuses on top movies.
-Back in June of last year, Youku revealed that it had seen 200,000 paid transactions for its library of more than 300 movies.
+Back in June of last year, Youku revealed that it had seen two million paid transactions (Update: Corrected this number) for its library of more than 300 movies.
 That sounds pretty good, but it’s a small fraction of the hundreds of million of visitors to these kinds of sites.